Coping Strategies for Separation and Divorce

 - Don’t go it alone –In line with being objective and realistic, look at the financial implications of using a divorce lawyer from the outside.
 Costs incurred will offset a lot of stress, anxiety and uncertainty.

-Damien Greer Family Lawyers, based in Brisbane are one of Australia’s leading separation and divorce lawyers and practice areas include Children and Parenting Law, International Family Law, Property and Financial Issues, Prenuptials and Relationship Agreements and Arbitration/Mediation.
+Damien Greer Family Lawyers, based in Brisbane are one of Australia’s leading separation and divorce lawyers and practice areas include Children and Parenting Law, International Family Law, Property and Financial Issues, and Prenuptials and Relationship Agreements.